Wildlife - Deer Information

 In the Piedmont on the other hand, deer were nearly eliminated by the early 1900s and there are virtually no historical accounts of deer hunting in the Piedmont.
 By the 1950s, wildlife management as a science had emerged and a wildlife agency, now SCDNR, had developed in South Carolina.
 SCDNR was charged with restoring deer in the Piedmont and with this charge the agency was given regulatory authority over seasons, bag limits, and methods of hunting deer under Title 50 of the South Carolina Code of Laws.
 Deer restoration began in 1951 and the first open season for deer in the Piedmont was in 1958.
 Since deer numbers were low and there was no tradition of hunting deer with dogs, still-hunting was the only method prescribed.
 At that time, baiting was prohibited in the Piedmont by SCDNR regulation.
 This took place when virtually all deer hunting in the Coastal Plain was with dogs and baiting, though not prohibited by the legislature, was not an issue.

 This historical account brings us to the present.
-South Carolina has a fully recovered statewide deer population, still-hunting is the dominant method of hunting deer, and the state is divided regionally on the legality of baiting.
-In the Piedmont baiting is prohibited by SCDNR regulation, whereas, in the Coastal Plain no such agency authority exists and baiting has not been addressed by the legislature.
-In essence, baiting in the Coastal Plain is a result of omission rather than provision in law.
+South Carolina has a fully recovered statewide deer population, still-hunting is the dominant method of hunting deer, and prior to 2013 the state was divided regionally on the legality of baiting.
+In the Piedmont baiting was prohibited by the legislature, whereas, in the Coastal Plain baiting had not been addressed by the legislature.

 SCDNR Wildlife Section biological staff opposes the practice of hunting deer over bait due to the aforementioned set of biological, social, and ethical concerns.
 The following discussion more fully describes those concerns and is based on data collected in South Carolina and other states.